 Realistically, if you’re happy with your current mortgage and only need to remortgage because your offer period is coming to an end, then you’d probably want to start looking around six months before your end date.

-There are a few things you can do to get your finances in good shape so you’re in a great position to remortgage:
+There are a few things you can do to get your finances in good shape if you’re getting ready to remortgage.